 Reimagining spaces for youth at Family House

-For over 30 years, Family House — Ulster County’s only shelter for teens — has been a place of safety and support.
 Through the Love In Action Project, we’re transforming these spaces into environments that foster healing, dignity, and belonging.

 Why This Matters